RenderKit/openvkl/doc/api.md

 In general, modifiable parameters to objects are modified using `vklSet...` functions based on the type of the parameter being set.
 The parameter name is passed as a string.
-Below are all variants of `vklSet...`.
+Below are variants of `vklSet...`.

     void vklSetBool(VKLObject object, const char *name, int b);
     void vklSetFloat(VKLObject object, const char *name, float x);